christocracy/cordova-plugin-background-geolocation/README.md

         distanceFilter: 30,
         notificationTitle: 'Background tracking', // <-- android only, customize the title of the notification
         notificationText: 'ENABLED', // <-- android only, customize the text of the notification
+        notificationIcon: 'notification_icon', // <-- android only, customize the notification icon
         activityType: 'AutomotiveNavigation',
         debug: true, // <-- enable this hear sounds for background-geolocation life-cycle.
         stopOnTerminate: false // <-- enable this to clear background location settings when the app terminates